sephioh/ukpocopy/README.md

 # How to use

 ## Validation
-You can use validators functions directly:
+To validate a postcode, you can use `validate_postcode` function directly:
 ```
-import validate_uk_postcode from ukpocopy.validators
+from ukpocopy.validators validate_postcode

 validate_postcode("SW1W 0NY")  # returns True